Aria Coin Prepares For Launch On Solana: Tap To Win, Earn,And Explore The Memeverse

 At launch, $Aria Coin will be available for purchase on leading DEX platforms.
 Users can easily connect their wallets and trade$Aria using Solana.
 Stay tuned for official announcements onlisting dates and platforms to be part of this growing movement.

 In addition to the AR experience, the project introduces a competitive Telegram-based mini-app where players customize alien characters and engage in strategic virtual battles.
-Winnercan earn
+Winnerscan earn

 $Aria tokens and in-game rewards, further enriching the ecosystem through a blend of gaming, AR, and blockchain technology.